dicebear/dicebear/apps/docs/pages/guides/avatar-library-comparison/index.md

 ## DiceBear vs. Jdenticon

 Jdenticon is a focused, dependency-free library that does geometric identicons really well.
-It runs in JavaScript, C#, and PHP, exports SVG and PNG, and is an excellent fit for .NET projects that just need identicons.
+It runs in JavaScript, C#, and PHP, exports SVG and PNG, and has a small API because identicons are all it does.

 DiceBear also has an [Identicon style](/styles/identicon/) if that is the look you want, along with many other styles and the HTTP API.
-When identicons are all you will ever need, Jdenticon is hard to beat, especially on .NET.
+When identicons are all you will ever need, Jdenticon is hard to beat.

 ## Which avatar library should you choose?